briansunter/graph/site/src/content/logseq/issue-6.md

 What's easy for me may be hard for you and vice versa.

 > The critical thing to distinguish it from simple is that easy is relative.
 Right?
 Playing the violin and reading German are really hard for me.
 They're easy for other people, certain other people.
-So unlike simple where we can go and look for interleavings, look for braiding, easy is always going to be, you k, easy for whom, or hard for whom?
+So unlike simple where we can go and look for interleavings, look for braiding, easy is always going to be, you know, easy for whom, or hard for whom?
 It's a relative term.

 > We throw these terms around sort of casually saying, oh, I like to use that technology because it's simple, and when I'm saying simple, I mean easy.
-And when I am saying easy, I mean because I already k something that looks very much alike that.
+And when I am saying easy, I mean because I already know something that looks very much alike that.
 It's how this whole thing degrades and we can never have an objective discussion about the qualities that matter to us in our software.

-> If you want everything to be familiar, you will never learn anything new because it can't be significantly different from what you already k
+> If you want everything to be familiar, you will never learn anything new because it can't be significantly different from what you already know

 #### Focus on the output of your process